It’s no secret: Learning how to read the Bible can feel a little intimidating and overwhelming at first.

-How to Read the Bible (A Beginner’s Guide)
+How to Read the Bible — The Easy Way!

 1. Choose a Study Bible in a User-Friendly Translation

-Originally, the Bible was written in Hebrew, Aramaic and Greek.
+Did you know: Originally, the Bible was written in Hebrew, Aramaic and Greek?
 In other words — not in English.

 The English Bibles we have today are all just translations of the original language, and some are easier to read than others.
 And while it is true that some translations are more accurate than others, if you’re just starting out reading (not diving into deep theology), any of the common translation should be fine.

 The New Living Translation (NLT) is a good one to start with, since it’s pretty easy to read.
 And The Message is also a great choice if you’re looking for something super easy to read.
-It is a paraphrase, so it’s not as close to the original text, but if you find the Bible difficult and intimidating, it’s a very user-friendly version to start out with when you’re first learning how to read the Bible.
+It is a paraphrase, so it’s not as accurate to the original text, but if you find the Bible difficult and intimidating, it’s a very user-friendly version to start out with when you’re first learning how to read the Bible.

 Personally, I typically read some combination of the New International Version (NIV), the English Standard Version (ESV) and the New American Standard Bible (NASB).
 They’re all pretty middle-of-the-road in terms of accuracy and readability.

 You will definitely want to make sure the Bible you choose is a “study Bible.”
-Study Bibles are super common, and you can find them in just about any translation).
+Study Bibles are super common, and you can find them in just about any translation.

-Study Bibles are great because they contain a lot of additional information to make your studying easier — even if you’re just learning how to study the Bible for yourself for the first time.
+Study Bibles are great because they contain a lot of additional information to make your reading and studying easier — even if you’re just learning how to study the Bible for yourself for the first time.